 Throughout the buyer’s journey, follow up with your customers to ensure that they’re enjoying their purchase.
 Sending out thank you emails or asking about their shopping experience shows customers your dedication to providing excellent service.
 Your best marketing efforts will come from happy, satisfied customers that recommend your products to their friends through word-of-mouth marketing tactics.

 20. Start accounting ASAP

 Keep your accounting books accurate from the very beginning if you don’t want to be full of regrets at the end of the month.
 You certainly won’t be happy to check all the Etsy sales manually and find out about a small mistake in your balance sheet that was made a few weeks before.

 In that case, Synder may become your lifesaver.
 This software will automatically synchronize payment history and provide you with a detailed report, so it’ll definitely be a win-win.

 Synder will take care of all your Etsy sales, so you don’t have to spend sleepless nights trying to find out which payment you’ve lost and why the financial statement’s numbers do not add up.

 You may find more extremely helpful information on accounting basics for your small business.

 Are you ready to implement the best solution for your accounting?
-You may try Synder’s free trial and book a demo before you start seeing that Synder handles everything for you so that you can devote yourself to bigger goals.
+You may try Synder’s free trial or book a demo.
+Let Synder handle everything for you so that you can devote yourself to bigger goals.before you start seeing that Synder handles everything for you so that you can devote yourself to bigger goals.